 Berry Cobbler For The Traeger Grill OR In The Oven!

-This recipe was specifically written for cooking the cobbler on a Traeger grill, BUT… it can just as easily be made in your oven… honest!
+This recipe was specifically written for cooking the cobbler on a Traeger grill, BUT it can easily be made in your oven, too!
 Directions for baking it in the oven are included in the printable recipe below.
-I love the idea of being able to “bake” something on a hot summer’s day without heating up the kitchen, if I’m being honest.
-This has opened up new experimental cooking adventures for me, to be sure!

 Combine frozen blackberries, blueberries and raspberries in a large mixing bowl.
-The recipe calls for mixed berries (I ended up using 3 full cups of frozen unsweetened mixed berries, straight out of a Richland frozen combo bag from Costco!).
-The frozen berries are then mixed with brown sugar, lemon juice, lemon zest, vanilla and a little pinch of salt.
+This recipe calls for mixed berries (I ended up using 3 full cups of frozen unsweetened mixed berries, straight out of a Richland frozen combo bag from Costco!).

-Blackberries, blueberries and raspberries are mixed with brown sugar, etc. for cobbler
+Blackberries, blueberries and raspberries are mixed with brown sugar, etc. for cobbler.

 After the berries were coated well, I placed them in a 10″ cast iron skillet (you can also use an 8×8 aluminum pan for grilling) or an 8×8 baking dish (if baking in oven).
-I let them sit in the skillet and thaw while I was making the cobbler topping.
-Any accumulated juices from the thawing fruit stayed in the skillet.

 Berries (for cobbler) are placed into cast iron skillet.